Efficient Image Restoration with State-Dependent Forward Diffusion: Forward-only Diffusion Probabilistic Models

 which can be applied to the forward transition~\eqref{eq:fod_solution} for fast data sampling.

-\paragraph{Fast Sampling with Markov and non-Markov Chains} While the generation can be performed by iteratively solving the SDE~\eqref{eq:fosde} with numerical schemes such as the Euler–Maruyama method, it usually requires hundreds of sampling steps.
+\paragraph{Fast Sampling with Markov and non-Markov Chains} While the generation can be performed by iteratively solving the SDE~\eqref{eq:fosde} with numerical schemes such as the Euler–Maruyama method, it often requires hundreds of sampling steps.
 Fortunately, the tractable solution of FoD naturally enables fast sampling during inference, by choosing times discretely with a larger step size $k$, as $t=[0, k, 2k, 3k, \dots, T]$, where $T$ is the total number of timesteps.
-As our prediction at each step is the sought-after target data $\hat{\mu}$, as in Eq.~\eqref{eq:mu_pred}, the next state $x_{t+k}$ can be sampled following Eq.~\eqref{eq:fod_solution} with either Markov or non-Markov chains, by setting the transition to $x_t\rightarrow x_{t+k}$ or $x_0\rightarrow x_{t+k}$, as illustrated in Algorithm~\ref{alg:fod_sampling_mc} and Algorithm~\ref{alg:fod_sampling_nmc}, respectively.
-More discussions are provided in Section~\ref{sub-sec:fast_sampling}.
+Since our prediction at each step is the sought-after target data $\hat{\mu}$, the next state $x_{t+k}$ can be sampled following Eq.~\eqref{eq:fod_solution} with either Markov or non-Markov chains.
+This is done by setting the transition to $x_t\rightarrow x_{t+k}$ or $x_0\rightarrow x_{t+k}$, as illustrated in Algorithm~\ref{alg:fod_sampling_mc} and Algorithm~\ref{alg:fod_sampling_nmc}, respectively.
+A further discussion is provided in Section~\ref{sub-sec:fast_sampling}.

 \algrenewcommand\algorithmicindent{0.5em}